CommonRoad/commonroad-io/commonroad/doc/source/index.rst

 The CommonRoad_io package provides methods to read, write, and visualize CommonRoad scenarios and planning problems.
 Furthermore, it can be used as a framework for implementing motion planning algorithms to solve CommonRoad Benchmarks and is the basis for other tools of the CommonRoad Framework.
 With CommonRoad_io, those solutions can be written to xml-files for uploading them on `commonroad.in.tum.de <https://commonroad.in.tum.de/>`__.

-CommonRoad_io 2020.3 is compatible with CommonRoad scenario of version 2020a and supports reading 2018b scenarios.
+CommonRoad_io 2020.3 is compatible with CommonRoad scenarios of version 2020a and supports reading 2018b scenarios.

 The software is written in Python 3.6 and tested on Linux.
 The usage of the Anaconda_ Python distribution is strongly recommended.